Theme: Froebel 2020: Visions of social justice, equity and integrity

 - A description of any specific technology, space or furniture requirements.

-*The option of 90-minute workshops or roundtables has been added by request as of 31 December 2019.
+*The option of 90-minute workshops or roundtables was added by request as of 31 December 2019.
 Those who have submitted 60-minute workshop or roundtable proposals will be contacted to let them know of the 90-minute option.

 All proposals should be submitted as a Word document to: firstname.lastname@example.org.
 Please use the subject line: “IFS 2020 Proposal Submission”.